 The pilots will provide feedback and information important for the full rollout to secondary schools, which involves progressively implementing DI4OL in schools over a three-year period, commencing in 2023.

-At first there will be two NZQA applications (online exams and Record of Achievement) connected to the broker.
-We hope to add more online education services to support lifelong learning, as well as education workforce applications.
+In addition to the two NZQA applications, we hope to add more online education services to support lifelong learning, as well as education workforce applications.

-When a learner is close to finishing school, learners will be given the choice to link a personal account (such as iCloud, Gmail or RealMe if they have one) to their school account so that they can continue accessing their Record of Achievement on the NZQA extranet after they leave school, at which time their school account is disabled.
+When a learner is close to finishing school, they will be given the choice to link a personal account (such as iCloud, Gmail or RealMe if they have one) to their school account.
+This will allow them to continue accessing their Record of Achievement after they leave school, at which time their school account will be disabled.